 We will briefly discuss the two main ways of obtaining the band gap minimum through experiments: photoemission and absorption studies.
 The energy required to remove an electron from a neutral system is called the IP (ionization potential), which is available from direct photoemission experiments.
-In contrast, the emission energy of a negatively charged system (or the energy required to convert a negatively charged system to a neutral system), known as electron
+In contrast, the emission energy of a negatively charged system (or the energy required to convert a negatively charged system to a neutral system), known as electron affinity (EA), is available from inverse photoemission experiments.
+Outlines of these experiments are shown in Fig. 22.1.

 Fig. 22.1: Direct and inverse photoemission experiments involve charged excitations, whereas optical absorption experiments involve excitations that are just enough to be excited to the conduction band.
-From [[ORR02]]
+From [ORR02]